tale-toul/OCP4baremetalIPI/README.md

 # chmod 0440 /etc/sudoers.d/kni
 ```

-Enable the http service in the firewall.
-Make sure the firewalld service is enabled and running:
+Enable the http service in the firewall. ake sure the firewalld service is enabled and running:
 ```
 # systemctl enable firewalld --now
 # systemctl status firewalld